irhamta/irhamta.github.io/_pages/home.md

     - label: "<i class='fas fa-rocket'></i> Explore"
       url: "#contact"
   caption: "Credit: ESO"
-excerpt: "Observational Astronomer and Data Scientist"
+excerpt: "Astronomer and Data Scientist"

 intro:
   - title: "About Me"
     excerpt: "<p>
 		Hi there!
-I am a Ph.D. student at the Max Planck Institute for Astronomy and actively involved in the Euclid Dark Energy Mission.
+I am a researcher at the Max Planck Institute for Astronomy and actively involved in the Euclid Dark Energy Mission.
                 <br><br>
                 My research is focused on the discovery and characterization of the quasars in the early universe.
 These objects are indispensable tracers to decipher the build-up of the first supermassive black holes and their host galaxies, the early structure formation, and the history of cosmic reionization.
   			        <br><br>